AmirHoseinTangsiriNET/CiscoL2Sec/README.md

 ➜  ~ python Cisco2Sec.py

-## Attack That This Script Can Prevent:
+## Attack That This Script Can Prevent And Script Features:

 - DHCP Spoofing Attack